wx672/texmf/README.md

 # texmf
 Personal LaTeX classes and examples.
+To use it, you need:
+1. an updated texlive
+2. put this **texmf** direcotry in your $HOME